-What does a Production Administrator do?
+What is a Production Administrator?

 A Production Administrator, also known as a Production Coordinator, plays a crucial role in the smooth operation of the production department.
 They are responsible for managing the administrative and logistical tasks that are essential for the successful completion of a film project.